asfallen-RedMScripts/asfallen-loadingscreen/README.md

 ## Overview

 This project provides a visually engaging and interactive loading screen for RedM servers.
 It features a dynamic video background, a progress bar with a running horse animation, and other stylistic elements to enhance the user experience while waiting for the server to load.
-You must add your video and maybe gif.

 ## Features